 The spirometric measurements of pulmonary function shall conform to the following minimum standards, and these standards are not intended to preclude additional testing or alternate methods which can be determined to be superior.

 a.
-The instrument shall be accurate to within + or - 50 milliliters or within + or - 3 percent of reading, whichever is greater.
+The instrument shall be accurate to within ±50 milliliters or within ±3 percent of reading, whichever is greater.

 b.
-The instrument should be capable of measuring vital capacity from 0 to 7 liters BTPS.
+1. Instruments purchased on or before May 14, 2020 should be capable of measuring vital capacity from 0 to 7 liters BTPS

 e.
-Instruments incorporating measurements of airflow to determine volume shall conform to the same volume accuracy stated in (a) of this section when presented with flow rates from at least 0 to 12 liters per second.
+1. Instruments purchased on or before May 14, 2020 that incorporate measurements of airflow to determine volume shall conform to the same volume accuracy stated in paragraph (a) of this section I when presented with flow rates from at least 0 to 12 liters per second.

 f.
 The instrument or user of the instrument must have a means of correcting volumes to body temperature saturated with water vapor (BTPS) under conditions of varying ambient spirometer temperatures and barometric pressures.

 g.
-The instrument used shall provide a tracing or display of either flow versus volume or volume versus time during the entire forced expiration.
+1. Instruments purchased on or before May 14, 2020 shall provide a tracing or display of either flow versus volume or volume versus time during the entire forced expiration.
 A tracing or display is necessary to determine whether the patient has performed the test properly.
-The tracing must be stored and available for recall and must be of sufficient size that hand measurements may be made within requirement of paragraph (a) of this section.
-If a paper record is made it must have a paper speed of at least 2 cm/sec and a volume sensitivity of at least 10.0 mm of chart per liter of volume.
+The tracing must be stored and available for recall and must be of sufficient size that hand measurements may be made within the volume accuracy requirements of paragraph (a) of this section I. If a paper record is made it must have a paper speed of at least 2 cm/sec and a volume sensitivity of at least 10.0 mm of chart per liter of volume.

 h.
-The instrument shall be capable of accumulating volume for a minimum of 10 seconds and shall not stop accumulating volume before (1) the volume change for a 0.5 second interval is less than 25 milliliters, or (2) the flow is less than 50 milliliters per second for a 0.5 second interval.
+1. Instruments purchased on or before May 14, 2020 shall be capable of accumulating volume for a minimum of 10 seconds and shall not stop accumulating volume before (i) the volume change for a 0.5-second interval is less than 25 milliliters, or (ii) the flow is less than 50 milliliters per second for a 0.5 second interval.

 j.
-The instrument must be capable of being calibrated in the field with respect to the FEV(1) and FVC.
-This calibration of the FEV(1) and FVC may be either directly or indirectly through volume and time base measurements.
-The volume calibration source should provide a volume displacement of at least 2 liters and should be accurate to within + or - 30 milliliters.
+1. Instruments purchased on or before May 14, 2020 must be capable of being calibrated in the field with respect to the FEV1 and FVC.
+This calibration of the FEV1 and FVC may be either directly or indirectly through volume and time base measurements.
+The volume calibration source should provide a volume displacement of at least 2 liters and should be accurate to within + or ‒ 30 milliliters.